fauzanalghifary/notes/ai/ai-engineering/06-rag-and-agents.md

 Retrieval Algorithms

 - At its core, retrieval works by ranking documents based on their relevance to a given query.
 Retrieval algorithms differ based on how relevance scores are computed.
 I’ll start with two common retrieval mechanisms: term-based retrieval and embedding-based retrieval.
+- In the literature, you might encounter the division of retrieval algorithms into the following categories: sparse versus dense.
+This book, however, opted for term-based versus embedding-based categorization.
+  - A sparse vector is a vector where the majority of the values are 0.
+Term-based retrieval is considered sparse, as each term can be represented using a sparse one-hot vector, a vector that is 0 everywhere except one value of 1.
+  - Dense retrievers represent data using dense vectors.
+A dense vector is a vector where the majority of the values aren’t 0.
+Embedding-based retrieval is typically considered dense, as embeddings are generally dense vectors.

+Term-based retrieval

+- Given a query, the most straightforward way to find relevant documents is with keywords.
+Some people call this approach lexical retrieval.
+For example, given the query “AI engineering”, the model will retrieve all the documents that contain “AI engineering”.
+However, this approach has two problems:
+  - Many documents might contain the given term, and your model might not have sufficient context space to include all of them as context.
+  - A prompt can be long and contain many terms.
+Some are more important than others.
+You need a way to identify important terms.
+- TF-IDF is an algorithm that combines these two metrics: term frequency (TF) and inverse document frequency (IDF)
+- Two common term-based retrieval solutions are Elasticsearch and BM25.

+Embedding-based retrieval

+- Term-based retrieval computes relevance at a lexical level rather than a semantic level.
+As mentioned in Chapter3, the appearance of a text doesn’t necessarily capture its meaning.
+This can result in returning documents irrelevant to your intent.
+- embedding-based retrievers aim to rank documents based on how closely their meanings align with the query.
+This approach is also known as semantic retrieval.
+- With embedding-based retrieval, indexing has an extra function: converting the original data chunks into embeddings.
+The database where the generated embeddings are stored is called a vector database
+- Querying then consists of two steps,
+  - Embedding model: convert the query into an embedding using the same embedding model used during indexing.
+  - Retriever: fetch k data chunks whose embeddings are closest to the query embedding, as determined by the retriever.
+The number of data chunks to fetch, k, depends on the use case, the generative model, and the query.
+- As a reminder, an embedding is typically a vector that aims to preserve the important properties of the original data.
+An embedding-based retriever doesn’t work if the embedding model is bad.
+- Embedding-based retrieval also introduces a new component: vector databases.
+A vector database stores vectors.
+However, storing is the easy part of a vector database.
+The hard part is vector search.
+Given a query embedding, a vector database is responsible for finding vectors in the database close to the query and returning them.
+Vectors have to be indexed and stored in a way that makes vector search fast and efficient.
+- Vector search is common in any application that uses embeddings: search, recommendation, data organization, information retrieval, clustering, fraud detection, and more.
+- Vector search is typically framed as a nearest-neighbor search problem.
+For example, given a query, find the k nearest vectors
+- For large datasets, vector search is typically done using an approximate nearest neighbor (ANN) algorithm.
+Due to the importance of vector search, many algorithms and libraries have been developed for it
+- Most application developers won’t implement vector search themselves, so I’ll give only a quick overview of different approaches.
+This overview might be helpful as you evaluate solutions.
+- In general, vector databases organize vectors into buckets, trees, or graphs.
+Vector search algorithms differ based on the heuristics they use to increase the likelihood that similar vectors are close to each other.
+Vectors can also be quantized (reduced precision) or made sparse.
+The idea is that quantized and sparse vectors are less computationally intensive to work with
+- Even though vector databases emerged as their own category with the rise of RAG, any database that can store vectors can be called a vector database.
+Many traditional databases have extended or will extend to support vector storage and vector search.

+Comparing retrieval algorithms

+- Due to the long history of retrieval, its many mature solutions make both term-based and embedding-based retrieval relatively easy to start.
+Each approach has its pros and cons.
+- Term-based retrieval is generally much faster than embedding-based retrieval during both indexing and query.
+Term extraction is faster than embedding generation, and mapping from a term to the documents that contain it can be less computationally expensive than a nearest-neighbor search.
+- Term-based retrieval also works well out of the box.
+Solutions like Elasticsearch and BM25 have successfully powered many search and retrieval applications.
+However, its simplicity also means that it has fewer components you can tweak to improve its performance.
+- Embedding-based retrieval, on the other hand, can be significantly improved over time to outperform term-based retrieval.
+You can finetune the embedding model and the retriever, either separately, together, or in conjunction with the generative model.
+- However, converting data into embeddings can obscure keywords, such as specific error codes, e.g., EADDRNOTAVAIL (99), or product names, making them harder to search later on.
+This limitation can be addressed by combining embedding-based retrieval with term-based retrieval, as discussed later in this chapter.
+- The quality of a retriever can be evaluated based on the quality of the data it retrieves.
+Two metrics often used by RAG evaluation frameworks are context precision and context recall, or precision and recall for short (context precision is also called context relevance):
+  - Context precision: Out of all the documents retrieved, what percentage is relevant to the query?
+  - Context recall: Out of all the documents that are relevant to the query, what percentage is retrieved?
+- To compute these metrics, you curate an evaluation set with a list of test queries and a set of documents.
+For each test query, you annotate each test document to be relevant or not relevant.
+The annotation can be done either by humans or AI judges.
+You then compute the precision and recall score of the retriever on this evaluation set.
+- Context precision is simpler to compute.
+You only need to compare the retrieved documents to the query, which can be done by an AI judge.
+- The quality of a retriever should also be evaluated in the context of the whole RAG system.
+Ultimately, a retriever is good if it helps the system generate high-quality answers.
+Evaluating outputs of generative models is discussed in Chapters 3 and 4.
+- Whether the performance promise of a semantic retrieval system is worth pursuing depends on how much you prioritize cost and latency, particularly during the querying phase.
+Since much of RAG latency comes from output generation, especially for long outputs, the added latency by query embedding generation and vector search might be minimal compared to the total RAG latency.
+Even so, the added latency still can impact user experience.
+- Generating embeddings costs money.
+This is especially an issue if your data changes frequently and requires frequent embedding regeneration.
+- With retrieval systems, you can make certain trade-offs between indexing and querying.
+The more detailed the index is, the more accurate the retrieval process will be, but the indexing process will be slower and more memory-consuming.
+- To summarize, the quality of a RAG system should be evaluated both component by component and end to end.
+To do this, you should do the following things:
+  - Evaluate the retrieval quality.
+  - Evaluate the final RAG outputs.
+  - Evaluate the embeddings (for embedding-based retrieval).

+Combining retrieval algorithms

+- Given the distinct advantages of different retrieval algorithms, a production retrieval system typically combines several approaches.
+Combining term-based retrieval and embedding-based retrieval is called hybrid search.
+- Different algorithms can be used in sequence.
+First, a cheap, less precise retriever, such as a term-based system, fetches candidates.
+Then, a more precise but more expensive mechanism, such as k-nearest neighbors, finds the best of these candidates.
+This second step is also called reranking.
+- For example, given the term “transformer”, you can fetch all documents that contain the word transformer, regardless of whether they are about the electric device, the neural architecture, or the movie.
+Then you use vector search to find among these documents those that are actually related to your transformer query.

 ### Agents